Jorge-Lopes/agoric-components/cosmos-hub-ica/cosmos-hub-ica_demo.md

    - Follow the approach `A` if you wish to use deploy scripts;
    - Follow the approach `B` if you wish to use agoric REPL;

-   Note: on both approaches you need to update `rawMsg fromAddress` with the `cosmoswallet` address and the `rawMsg toAddress` with the `receivercosmoswallet` address.
-As well as the `controllerConnectionId` and `hostConnectionId`.

 ### Script (approach A)

-1. Copy this deploy script to the interaccounts project
+1. Run the following script.

-   Create a new deploy script in a directory of your preference (e.g. /interaccounts/contract/deploy/) and paste the following code.
+   Create a new script in a directory of your preference (e.g. /interaccounts/contract/deploy/) and paste the following code.

+   Note: replace the `<controllerConnectionId>` with the agoric connection ID and the `<hostConnectionId>` with cosmos connection ID retrieved in the first step of the `Start Hermes` section.
+Replace as well the `<toAddress>` with a cosmos address that you wish to send the atom to.

    ```js
    import '@agoric/zoe/exported.js';